 The camera is able to capture space in a way that our eyes can not.
 Let’s explore what objects lie just beyond the reach of the naked eye during any given season.

-As the heat from summer sizzles off and the cooler months rush in, the constellation Orion starts to work its way up high into the southern sky.
-The giant hunter in Greek mythology makes his debut every fall appearing earlier and earlier as we grind further into the colder months of winter.
+As the colder months rush in, the constellation Orion starts to work its way up high into the southern sky.
+The giant hunter in Greek mythology makes his debut every fall appearing earlier and earlier as we grind further into the winter season.
 Orion is one of those easy, you-don’t-need-a-degree-in-astrophysics-to-spot constellations.
 Every star shines bright, clearly outlining the familiar shape that the Greeks were quick to mythologize those many years ago.
 You can clearly make it out in the photograph below.

 Orion and a Geminid Meteor